-Train our agent.
-This is very high secret mission.
-Agency boss and high authorities want a high-level training for his agent.
-Agent need to pass those tests.
-Fitness test and shooting test.
-After that high authorities assign a mission.
+The first objective is to train Agent Miller.
+This is a highly secret mission.
+Agency boss and high authorities want a high-level training for their agent.
+Agent needs to pass these tests that include fitness and shooting tests.
+Once the training is finished, Miller is assigned with his first mission.